Joel Almeida (basketball)

-Joel Freitas Almeida (born October 11, 1985) is a Cape Verdean basketball player who is currently playing for FAP in the Basketball Africa League qualification tournament.
+Joel Freitas Almeida (born October 11, 1985) is a Cape Verdean basketball player who is currently playing for Kriol Star of the Basketball Africa League (BAL).
+He also plays for the Cape Verde national basketball team, with whom he played at the 2023 World Cup.

+He has played professionally in Portugal, Spain, Cyprus, Angola, Georgia and Cameroon, among others.
+His brother Ivan also plays professional basketball.
+Almeida is the co-founder of Cape Verdean professional team Kriol Star, as well as of the Capeverdean Basketball League.

-University career
+College career

 Joel Almeida went to the northeastern United States, where he attended Mohawk Valley Community College between 2006 and 2008 in Utica, New York and played for the NJCAA's Division III, in 2008, he played with Brockport State for one season, a college located west of Rochester which took part in the NCAA's Division III.

-In his first season, he played with the Mountain Valley Conference and was the second best all-regional team.
-He was MVP for the team and the Athlete of the Week in February 2007.
+In his first season, he played with the Mountain Valley Conference (MVC) and was the second best all-regional team.
+Almeida was MVP for the team and the Athlete of the Week in February 2007.
 In his second season, he was elected the All-American 2007 in the preseason of the best team in the Mountain Valley Conference for the second time.
 He was the Athlete of the Week for the second time in December 2007 with 50 major games played in NJCAA's Division III.

 With Brockport State Golden Eagles, he played 14 games and scored an average of 14.7 points and 6.1 rebounds.
 The team was champion of the SUNYAC Conference with the Golden Eagles.